huss-osman/devops-learning/06-aws/assignments/02-application-load-balancer.md

   <img width="850" alt="Application Load Balancer Architecture" src="https://github.com/user-attachments/assets/025ca542-343f-45ed-8b71-e1146bdfeb90" />
 </p>

-This project demonstrates how to deploy a **highly available web application** using an AWS Application Load Balancer.
+This project demonstrates how to deploy a **highly available web application using an AWS Application Load Balancer**.
+It includes multiple EC2 instances distributed across different Availability Zones, a Target Group with health checks, an HTTP listener, and Security Groups configured to ensure traffic is routed securely through the load balancer.

-The objective was to distribute traffic across multiple EC2 instances running in different Availability Zones while ensuring only the Application Load Balancer is publicly accessible.
-This follows a common production architecture used to improve availability, fault tolerance, and security.
+The objective was to understand how AWS distributes incoming traffic across healthy backend instances while improving availability, fault tolerance, and scalability.
+The project also demonstrates how to isolate EC2 instances from direct internet access by allowing inbound traffic only from the Application Load Balancer, following a common production-style architecture used for modern web applications.

 ---